 Our tailor-made UAL Level 3 Extended Diplomas across six different specialist pathways are specialised creative qualifications, designed by artists, designers and performers for artists, designers and performers.
 Awarded by University of the Arts London (UAL), they are assessed by coursework, equivalent to three full A-Levels or a maximum of 168 UCAS points, and are recognised by UCAS, universities throughout the UK, and by creative industry employers.

-We normally offer places to students who have at least four GCSEs at grade A* to C including English and preferably with one in a creative subject (or 9-4 in the new grading scheme), and who show commitment and enthusiasm for art and design through examples of creative work.
+We normally offer places to students who have at least four GCSEs at grade 9 to 4 (A* to C) including English and preferably with one in a creative subject (or 9-4 in the new grading scheme), and who show commitment and enthusiasm for art and design through examples of creative work.

 Students will be supported to progress to Higher Education at Plymouth College of Art, another university or into employment.

 Plymouth College of Art’s IBCP will incorporate our acclaimed creative UAL Level 3 Extended Diplomas into a programme that also includes two International Baccalaureate Diploma subjects.

-This programme is best suited to students aged 16 to 19 who have completed at least four GCSEs at grade 9 - 4 (A* to C) including English and Maths, and are ready to progress onto an A-Level equivalent course specialising in one of our creative subjects, with plans to go on to a competitive university or ambitious career.
+This programme is best suited to students aged 16 to 18 who have completed at least four GCSEs at grade 9 to 4 (A* to C) including English and Maths, and are ready to progress onto an A-Level equivalent course specialising in one of our creative subjects, with plans to go on to a competitive university or ambitious career.

-Students who achieve at least four GCSEs at grade 9 - 4 (A* - C including English and Maths), have the option to choose to study the International Baccalaureate Career-related Programme (IBCP).
+Students who achieve at least four GCSEs at grade 9 to 4 (A* to C including English and Maths), have the option to choose to study the International Baccalaureate Career-related Programme (IBCP).
 An internationally-recognised framework of career-related education for post-16 students, the IBCP seeks to develop confident, critical thinkers who are prepared for modern life and equipped with the cross-cultural skills needed to succeed in their future careers, within the UK and across the world.